scorpido74/azure-docs.nl-nl/articles/media-services/previous/media-services-portal-analyze.md

 ---
-title: Analyseer uw media met behulp van de Azure Portal | Microsoft Docs
+title: Analyze your media using the Azure portal | Microsoft Docs
-description: In dit onderwerp wordt beschreven hoe u uw media met behulp van de Azure Portal met Media Analytics media-processors (MPs) kunt verwerken.
+description: This topic discusses how to process your media with Media Analytics media processors (MPs) using the Azure portal.
 services: media-services
 documentationcenter: ''
 author: Juliako